Rector, INEB Institute

 Melissa Storms is an English teacher and curriculum designer whose work focuses on critical language acquisition for social engagement.
 She is Assistant Director for INEB’s School of English for Engaged Social Service, 2020.

 Pracha Hutanuwatr is one of the foremost alternative educators and trainers in Thailand.
 The author of a number of books in English and Thai, he is also co-founder of INEB and the current chairperson of Eco-Village Transition Asia

 Lucy Burriss is an English teacher completing her Master’s Degree at SIT Graduate Institute with a focus on intercultural training design and facilitation.
-She is working with INEB Institute’s School of English for Engaged Social Service.
+She joined INEB Institute’s School of English for Engaged Social Service in 2017.

 Dr. Nilanjana Premaratna

 Nilanjana Premaratna is a scholar-practitioner from Sri Lanka working at the intersection of art and peacebuilding.
 She holds a Ph.D. in International Relations from the University of Queensland and joined INEB Institute in 2015.

 Ouyporn Khuankaew is co-founder and lead trainer of the International Women’s Partnership for Peace and Justice (IWP).
 Her trainings emphasize Buddhist feminist peacebuilding and non-violent direct action.
 Prior to IWP she ran the gender program of INEB.

 Dhammachari Lokamitra is founder and president of the Nagarjuna Institute in Nagpur, a center for training in Buddhist practice and social action for young people, especially Dalits, from all over India.
 Inspired by Dr. Ambedkar and guided by Urgyen Sangharakshita, Lokamitra teaches the Dhamma as a means of empowerment.
 Since moving to India in 1978 he has helped create many Dhamma teaching centers and social projects.